 Mass-transfer of substrate molecules from bulk solution into the bioavailable phase can be limited by several factors, such as dissolution, sorption, diffusion, mass transfer from flowing to immobile water, and the uptake of molecules through the cell membrane.
-Studies on mass-transfer limitation either focus on the various transport processes from the bulk solution to the bacterial cell surface (assuming the bioavailable concentration is the concentration on the cell surface or at the pore wall),40-42 or mainly discuss the uptake from the bulk solution to the degradation-functional enzyme location (assuming the bioavailable concentration is the concentration is the concentration is the solution to the solution to bioavailable solution follows the first-order mass-transfer kinetics,^{41, 44} in which r{MT}^{i} [umol L-1 s-1] is the rate of mass-transfer (i is the target substrate) between the bulk solution and the bioavailable phase, c{i}^{bulk} [umol L{bulk}-1] and $c{i}^{bioavailable}$ [umol L{bio}-1] represent the substrate concentration in the bulk solution and in the bioavailable solution, and k{tr} [s-1] is mass-transfer rate coefficient.
+Studies on mass-transfer limitation either focus on the various transport processes from the bulk solution to the bacterial cell surface (assuming the bioavailable concentration is the concentration on the cell surface or at the pore wall), 40-42 or mainly discuss the uptake from the bulk solution to the degradation-functional enzyme location (assuming the bioavailable concentration is the concentration that the enzyme experiences).
+43-45 In both assumptions, mass transfer from bulk solution to bioavailable solution follows the first-order mass-transfer kinetics, 41, 44 in which r{MT}^i [umol L-1 s-1] is the rate of mass-transfer (i is the target substrate) between the bulk solution and the bioavailable phase, c_i^{bulk} [umol L{bulk}-1] and $c_i^{bioavailable}$ [umol L{bio}-1] represent the substrate concentration in the bulk solution and in the bioavailable solution, and k{tr} [s-1] is mass-transfer rate coefficient.

-$$r{MT}^{i} = k{tr} \cdot \left(c{i}^{bulk} - c{i}^{bioavailable}\right)$$ (1.1)
+$$r{MT}^{i} = k{tr} \cdot \left(c{i}^{bulk} - c{i}^{bioavailable} \right) \tag{1.1}$$

 In this thesis, I focus on the mass-transfer process through the cellular membrane into the intracellular phase.
 Transport through the cellular membrane is usually classified as either an active transport process or a passive transport process (passive diffusion).
 For the active transfer, transporters and porins play a crucial role in enhancing diffusion.
 The transporters can speed up the movement of a solute across a membrane by facilitating diffusion.
-Thus, the rate of substrate uptake increases with the number of transporters.46 Porins serving as channels for diffusion of small solutes into the periplasm may influence the diffusion transfer through the cell membrane is generally driven by a concentration gradient between the intracellular and bulk phases.
-The transfer rate depends on physiochemical properties of the substrate (e.g., K{ow}) and the thickness of the membrane.^{48, 49} The mass transfer process of substrates through the cellular membrane in this thesis is assumed to be passive diffusion (Figure 1.1).
+Thus, the rate of substrate uptake increases with the number of transporters.
+Porins serving as channels for diffusion of small solutes into the periplasm may influence the diffusion of solutes and be the rate-limiting step of the enzymatic reaction in cells.
+Passive diffusion transfer through the cell membrane is generally driven by a concentration gradient between the intracellular and bulk phases.
+The transfer rate depends on physiochemical properties of the substrate (e.g., K{ow}) and the thickness of the membrane.
+The mass transfer process of substrates through the cellular membrane in this thesis is assumed to be passive diffusion (Figure 1.1).